rocket-man/fork-spring5-cert-study-notes/notes.md

-# Randomly taken study notes
+# Randomly taken enumerated study points

 1. In Spring AOP, which of these can prevent execution from proceeding to the join point ?
 Select all that apply.